-This year, the autumn equinox falls on September 22nd, marking the first day of autumn.
+This year, the autumn equinox fell on September 20th, marking the first day of autumn.
 It’s a beautiful time of year, when the leaves start to change, we celebrate the harvest, and we start preparing for the colder days to come.

 As a family or community, what are some ways we can celebrate and honour this time of year?